Spring Cruises for Garden Loversby Donna Heiderstadt | March 23, 2018

 Viking River Cruises is offering a nine-night Tulips & Windmills cruise, which will sail roundtrip from Amsterdam on March 28, 2020, with fares from $3,399 per person.
 If that date doesn't work for you, the cruise line is also offering additional sailings throughout the springtime season for around the same price.

 In 2020, Avalon Waterways has 12 seven-night Tulip Time Cruise sailings scheduled (from $2,399 per person).
 Alternatively, consider booking one of Tauk's seven-night Holland and Belgium in Spring sailings for next year (from $3,890 per person).
 AmaWaterways is also offering several Tulip Time sailings in 2020 (from $1,949 per person).

 April in Paris, the Loire Valley, and Provence

 From Monet’s Gardens at Giverny to Van Gogh’s blossoming fruit trees in Arles, the French countryside always impresses in springtime—and a trio of river routes offer easy viewing.

 Tauck’s nine-night Savoring France: Paris, Lyon, and Provence spends two days in the City of Lights (where guests can stroll the Tuilleries or Jardin du Luxembourg) before boarding MS Emerald in Lyon and cruising the Rhone to the vineyards and vistas of Arles, Avignon, and the Camargue.
-There’s very limited availability in April and May (from $5,240 per person) and spring 2019 sailings are priced from $5,590 per person.
+Spring 2020 sailings are priced from $4,990 per person.